ooyala/hastur-server/README.md

 The agent sends back system information always, and also forwards Hastur messages from individual Hastur-enabled applications.

-The agent forwards messages to the Core servers, which then store them, forward them to streaming Syndicators and write to Cassandra for later retrieval.
+The agent forwards messages to the Core servers, which then write to Cassandra for later retrieval.

 Using ZeroMQ and/or Cassandra, each component other than the agent can have as many copies as desired for availability and/or fault